 A multi-medallist at the world championships and still holder of the 3000m world record, Cindy Klassen is tied with Clara Hughes as Canada’s most decorated Olympian with a total of six medals.
 Five of those came at Turin 2006, where she became the first female speed skater and the first Canadian athlete in any sport to stand on five podiums at a single Olympic Games.

 Great achievement: Two-time NBA MVP

-Undoubtedly the most recognizable person in Canadian soccer, Sinclair has been Canada Soccer’s Player of the Year 13 times in the last 17 years and captained Canada to back-to-back bronze medals at London 2012 and Rio 2016.
-Sinclair is Canada’s all-time leading goal scorer and ranks second internationally behind retired Abby Wambach of the United States.
-She’s been a nominee for FIFA women’s player of the year eight times.
+Undoubtedly the most recognizable person in Canadian soccer, through 2019, Sinclair has been Canada Soccer’s Player of the Year 14 times (including 11 straight from 2004 to 2014) and captained Canada to back-to-back bronze medals at London 2012 and Rio 2016.
+Sinclair is the world’s all-time leading goal scorer and has been a nominee for FIFA women’s player of the year eight times.

 Great achievement: Landed the first quadruple jump in competition

 Browning became one of Canada’s most beloved athletes throughout the highs and lows of his career.
 But his coming out event was the 1988 World Championships where he landed the first ever quadruple jump in competition, forever changing what was viewed as possible in figure skating.
 He would go on to become a four-time Canadian and world champion.
 His success, combined with his personality, earned him the support of so many Canadians that after he fell in the short program at Lillehammer 1994, taking him out of Olympic medal contention again, he received letters upon letters, including one that took the form of a giant hug.

 Great achievement: Winner of the first ever World Cup title in 1967